Antoinette Sandbach: Political career

 On 31 October 2019, it was announced that Sandbach would stand in her constituency as a Liberal Democrat candidate.
 On 12 December, standing as a Liberal Democrat, she lost her seat to the Conservative candidate, Edward Timpson.
-Timpson received 30,095 of votes and Sandbach received 9,582 votes.
+Timpson received 30,095 votes to Sandbach's 9,582.

-She remains the Parliamentary spokesperson for Eddsibury Liberal Democrats.

 Personal life

 Sandbach's daughter Sacha was born in 2002.
 Sandbach separated from Sacha's father in 2003 and moved back to her family estate in 2005.
 She lost a five-day-old son, Sam, to sudden infant death syndrome in 2009 and married Matthew Sherratt, a sculptor, in 2012.

 Sandbach is believed to be the tallest woman to sit in the UK parliament, her height stated to be 6 ft 5 in in 2019.

+In August 2020, Sandbach announced she had breast cancer and was to start chemotherapy.
+In March 2021, she announced that a biopsy had found no remaining cancer cells, but that she would require additional chemotherapy.